 I fell off my chair, ran into the bathroom, sobbed and had to be coaxed out by my bewildered colleagues.

 He IS gay!
 YAY!
 I was vindicated!
-It wasn’t my fault after all!
+It wasn’t my fault!
+We now joke that my gaydar was switched off all those years ago!

 The thought crossed my mind that maybe I should sell the story to the National Enquirer, make pots of money and celebrate this news in style!
 Like I said…it was just a thought!